 Some tourism bureaus offer comprehensive, all-encompassing tours that take in most of a country’s main tourist attractions.
 Other tours are themed or specialty niches such as culinary or cultural tours.
 Typically, your hosts pick up all travel expenses—including your airfare.

 Although there are several types of press tours, they essentially follow the same format as local and regional FAM tours.
-The only difference, really, is that we tend to refer to national and international travel writer’s tours as Press Trips.
+The only difference, really, is that we tend to refer to national and international travel tours as Press Trips for travel writers.

 Every tourist agency has it’s own policies, so you always need to find out the policies for the place where you want to travel.
 Here are some guidelines: